0xPr0f/Unstoppable-NFT/README.md

 ## How is works

-You will be logged into a page where you will confirm your ownership of a UD domain then after confirmation you will be automaticall redirected to the DApp
+You will be logged into a page where you will confirm your ownership of a UD domain then after confirmation you will be automatically redirected to the DApp where you can buy, sell and create NFTs that are Unique and do some other stuffs.
+### *Unstoppable domain was integrated into my submission for the eth global web3jam hackathon*
+check out the submission: https://showcase.ethglobal.com/web3jam/metax

 ## How to run it